sixhobbits/coding-with-replit/manuscript/18-quicksort-tutorial-python-implementation-with-line-by-line-explanation.md

 In this implementation, we set up two temporary lists (`smaller` and `larger`).
 We then take the `pivot` element as the last element of the list (`pop` takes the last element and removes it from the original `xs` list).

 We then consider each element `x` in the list `xs`.
-The ones that are smaller than are partition we store in the `smaller` temporary list, and the others go to the `larger` temporary list.
+The ones that are smaller than the pivot, we store in the `smaller` temporary list, and the others go to the `larger` temporary list.
 Finally, we combine the two lists with the pivot item in the middle, and we have partitioned our list.

 This is much easier to read than the implementation at the start of this post, so why don't we do it like this?